Pre-Natal Listening and Parents

 The Effect of Sound Therapy

 “Patricia Joudry told of a mother who listened to Sound Therapy throughout her pregnancy.
-She also listened during labour to help with managing the process.
-Once the baby was born it started to cry and...”
+She also listened during labor to help with managing the process.
+Once the baby was born it started to cry and ...”

 Patricia Joudry - Read More